-X-rays.
-X-rays can show if there is a loss of joint space in the glenohumeral joint.
+- X-rays.
+X-rays can show if there is a loss of space between the head of the humerus and the glenoid (socket).
 A loss of joint space indicates a loss of cartilage.
 An x-ray can also show bone spurs and other malformations of the humeral head, a sign that the bones have tried to compensate for cartilage loss with extra bone growth.
-However, some people may have x-rays that show significant signs of shoulder osteoarthritis and experience no pain, while others may have x-rays that show few signs of shoulder osteoarthritis and have significant pain.
-Minor cartilage damage or bone spurs can translate into a lot of pain if either is in a sensitive spot.
-Therefore, the x-ray is just one tool to be used in conjunction with the patient interview and physical exam.

-MRI.
-Magnetic Resonance Imaging (MRI) may be ordered to provide additional detail, as this test provides images of the soft tissue (ligaments, tendons and muscle) as well as bone.
-This more detailed image of the shoulder joints can be helpful if x-rays of the shoulder are inconclusive or if the doctor suspects symptoms are due to something other than osteoarthritis, such as damage to the shoulder’s labrum or rotator cuff.
-However, an MRI is more time consuming - requiring the patient to remain perfectly still for about 30 minutes - and is more expensive than an x-ray.
-An MRI is not necessary in many cases.
+- MRI.
+Magnetic Resonance Imaging (MRI) can provide detailed images of a shoulder’s soft tissue (ligaments, tendons and muscle) as well as bone.
+An MRI arthrogram, which involves using an injected contrast fluid, is the most common advance imaging ordered for the shoulder.
+An MRI arthrogram will show a torn glenoid labrum, a frequent source of shoulder pain.
+An MRI or MRI arthrogram can be helpful if x-rays are inconclusive or if the doctor suspects symptoms are due to something other than osteoarthritis, such as damage to the shoulder’s rotator cuff.
+An MRI requires the patient to remain perfectly still for about 30 minutes and typically costs more than an x-ray.

-Lab tests.
-Lab tests cannot identify the presence of shoulder osteoarthritis, but they can be used to rule out other problems, such as infection or gout, which can also cause shoulder pain.
+While shoulder osteoarthritis cannot be verified with lab testing, it can be used to help rule out other conditions that can cause shoulder pain, such as rheumatoid arthritis, ankylosing spondylitis, an infection, or gout.
 Lab tests may require a blood draw or an aspiration of the shoulder joint.